JID: 2018–2020: DiCaprio 2

-2021–present: The Forever Story
+2021–2024: The Forever Story and planned Metro Boomin collaborative album

 JID was featured on Doja Cat's song "Options", included on her Grammy-nominated third album, Planet Her.
-He later collaborated with Imagine Dragons on the mega-hit "Enemy"; it peaked at number five on the Billboard Hot 100, becoming his highest charting song.
+He later collaborated with Imagine Dragons on the mega-hit "Enemy"; it peaked at number five on the Billboard Hot 100, becoming his highest-charting song.

 JID teased his third album, The Forever Story, throughout 2021.
 The first and lead single from the album, "Surround Sound" featuring 21 Savage and Baby Tate, was released on January 14, 2022.
 On March 31, he appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape, on the songs "Stick" and "Barry From Simpson".
-On August 9, JID released the second single from The Forever Story, titled "Dance Now", featuring Kenny Mason.
+On August 9, JID released the second single from The Forever Story, titled "Dance Now", with Kenny Mason.

 The Forever Story was released on August 26, 2022, including guest appearances from Kenny Mason, EarthGang, 21 Savage, Baby Tate, Lil Durk, Ari Lennox, Yasiin Bey, Lil Wayne, Johntá Austin, Ravyn Lenae and Eryn Allen Kane.
 On September 8, 2022, JID performed an NPR Tiny Desk Concert.

+On March 28, 2023, American record producer Metro Boomin posted a picture on Twitter that had JID and Metro Boomin in a studio working on music, with the caption "Got a lot of new music coming but when me and @JIDsv drop".
+JID then would later confirm that he and Metro are working on a collaborative album.
+On September 1, JID released his third EP titled Blakkboyz present Half Doin Dope/Van Gogh, featuring Lil Yachty and BabyTron.
+On October 13, JID was featured on Westside Gunn's song "Mamas PrimeTime," along with Conway the Machine off of Gunn's fifth studio album And Then You Pray for Me.
+On November 9, JID was featured on the opening of the video game Like a Dragon Gaiden: The Man Who Erased His Name.

+On July 12, 2024, JID was featured on Eminem's song "Fuel" off of his twelfth studio album, The Death of Slim Shady (Coup de Grâce).
+On September 20, 2024, JID was featured on Katy Perry's song "Artificial" from her seventh studio album 143.